vipertooth/Notes/Lab1/Readme.md

 From this we can see that `linux/x64/meterpreter_reverse_https` would be a good payload to use.

-To see the options you run
+To see the options available for this payload:
 ```console
 root@kali:~# msfvenom -p linux/x64/meterpreter_reverse_https --list-options
 Options for payload/linux/x64/meterpreter_reverse_https: